SEND Information Report

 - focusing on developing the child's strengths as well as areas of additional need.

-We follow the Graduated Approach to SEN Support which takes the form of a four-part cycle referred to as 'Assess-Plan-Do-Review'.
-Parents of children with SEN are consulted and involved at each part of the cycle.
+We follow the Graduated Approach to SEND Support which takes the form of a four-part cycle referred to as 'Assess-Plan-Do-Review'.
+Parents of children with SEND are consulted and involved at each part of the cycle.

-Where a pupil is receiving SEN support, we talk to parents regularly to set clear outcomes and review progress towards them, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the pupil and the school.
-We hold parent/teacher consultations for children with SEN each term so that we can meet parents at least three times each year.
+Where a pupil is receiving SEND support, we talk to parents regularly to set clear outcomes and review progress towards them, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the pupil and the school.
+We hold parent/teacher consultations for children with SEND each term so that we can meet parents at least three times each year.

-Arrangements for consulting young people with SEN and involving them in their education
+Arrangements for consulting young people with SEND and involving them in their education

 We recognise that all pupils have the right to be involved in making decisions and exercising choice.
 Wherever possible, pupils are involved in monitoring and reviewing their progress.